FDUDSDE/SEAL/preprocessing/README.md

 # Pre-processing Script

 Here is the script for pre-processing network datasets.
-Processed data are provided at `../datasets`.
+Processed data have been provided at `../datasets`.

 All data files in `raw_data` can be downloaded from [SNAP](http://snap.stanford.edu/data/).